-As technology advances throughout our digital age, society is becoming increasingly reliant upon digital technology use and functionality for everyday life.
+As technology advances throughout our digital age, society is becoming increasingly and evermore reliant upon digital technology use and functionality in everyday life.
 Researching and understanding how digital technology is designed and used, is crucial in ensuring it delivers both economic and societal benefit to all.

 The footprint – the digital traces we create explicitly and implicitly as we go about our everyday lives at home, at work and at leisure.